 Kiyomizu-dera (清水寺) is one of Kyoto’s most iconic temples, offering sweeping views, rich cultural traditions, and just enough interactive adventure to keep kids excited.
 Whether you’re standing on the dramatic wooden platform of the temple, exploring forested paths, or sipping sacred water at Otowa Falls, visiting Kiyomizudera with kids blends nature, myth, and exploration, a perfect adventure for families discovering eastern Kyoto.

-As you plan your Kyoto family adventure, our Kyoto Family Travel Guide offers more fun family stops like Arashiyama, temples with animal connections, and scenic walks.
+As you plan your Kyoto family adventure, our Kyoto Family Travel Guide offers more fun family stops like temples, animal connections, and scenic walks.
 For a complete collection of every cultural experience, guide, and itinerary, all at your fingertips, be sure to explore the Kyoto with Kids Hub.
 If you’re wondering whether a sightseeing pass could save your family time and money, our Kyoto Passes Guide breaks down the best options.
-For a real look at what it felt like to visit as a family, read Luca & Nico’s Travel Journal from our visit to Kiyomizu-dera.
 Want more ideas?
 See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.

-Disclaimer: This post contains affiliate links.
-If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!
+Affiliate Disclosure: This post contains affiliate links.
+If you click to purchase, it’s at no extra cost to you.
+When you book through our links, you help support LuNi Travels and the family guides we create!

 Why Book Ahead?
 It’s quicker, avoids long lines, helps skip language barriers, prevents sold-out attractions, and solves payment issues at places that don’t accept credit cards. *Prices are subject to change.